 You may find it helpful to make notes or to ask the optometrist to write down key points, so that you may refer to them later.

-If you do not need glasses or contact lenses and your eyes are healthy, your optometrist will give you a note that explains this.
+If you don't need glasses or contact lenses and your eyes are healthy, your optometrist will give you a note that explains this.
 You should then be encouraged to have another eye test and your optometrist will recommend when this should be.

 If you need glasses or contact lenses, the optometrist should provide you with:

 The prescription will enable the optometrist to arrange for a pair of glasses to be made for you.
-However, you are under no obligation to have the glasses made by the optician that carried out your eye test.
-However, you're entitled to take the prescription to another optometrist and they should be able to make the glasses for you.
+The College of Optometrists recommends that you have your spectacles made by the optician that carried out your eye test.
+However, you're entitled to take the prescription to another optician.

 If signs of an eye condition have been detected, the optometrist should refer you for more tests, usually to an ophthalmologist (eye consultant) at a hospital but this may be to another optometrist depending on the system in your area.